UDOOboard/IoT-Docs/docs/03_Client_Setup/03_Install_the_UDOO_Iot_Client_service.md

 sudo apt update
 sudo apt install -y udoo-iot-cloud-client
 ```

+All the dependencies will be installed with the client.

 After the system is ready you can [register the Client into the UDOO IoT Cloud Server](!Client_Registration/Register_the_Client_into_the_UDOO_IoT_Cloud_Server).

   </div>